 This course explores an aspect of political life which is all around us, yet rarely studied closely: political ideologies.
 This course explores important philosophical questions that ideologies seek to answer, such as: What is a political community and what is its proper role in life?
 What is justice?
 How should individuals relate to the state?
 What is power and how should it be limited?
 When is change necessary, and how should that change come about?

-Offered spring of even-numbered years Liberal Education Core Area: Humanities
+Liberal Education Core Area: Humanities